qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 Qdrant engine offers a snapshot API that allows to create a snapshot of a particular collection or even the whole storage.
 Please refer to the [snapshot documentation](../../concepts/snapshots/) for details.

-A quick recipe for successfully snapshotting and recovering a collection:
+Here is how you can quickly snapshot and recover a collection:

 1. Take a snapshot
    - In case of a single node cluster, simply call the snapshot endpoint on the exposed url.